EvictionLab/eviction-lab-website/content/eviction-tracking/austin-tx.md

 {{% report_chart id="race" data="/uploads/austin_linechart.csv" %}}

 # Eviction filings by neighborhood demographics

 American Community Survey (ACS) data allow us to categorize neighborhoods by their racial/ethnic majority: White, Latinx, or Other/None.
 In January and February, eviction filings were concentrated in neighborhoods in the Latinx and Other/None categories.
 Since March, eviction filings have dropped steeply across all neighborhoods.

-When you toggle the figure to see data relative to average, comparisons are being drawn—within the same set of neighborhoods defined by racial/ethnic majority—between filings in 2020 and filings in 2012.
+When you toggle the figure to see data relative to average, comparisons are being drawn—within the same set of neighborhoods defined by racial/ethnic majority—between filings in 2020 and average filings in 2014-2019.

+1. Eviction filings data for Travis county were collected by [BASTA Austin](http://www.bastaaustin.org/) and [Open Austin](https://www.open-austin.org/).
+Historical averages cover 2014-2019.

 {{%/ report_chart %}}